elsayed-lab/hpgltools/README.md

 Some simple normalization functions

-my_rpkm(): Calculate RPKM using a gff annotation and data frame divide_seq(): Calculate RPKseqM -- reads per Kilo-sequence Million reads, useful for TNSeq and normalizing by # of TAs my_norm(): Wrapper for the many possible normalization schemes, standardizes them all into a DGEList
+hpgl_rpkm(): Calculate RPKM using a gff annotation and data frame divide_seq(): Calculate RPKseqM -- reads per Kilo-sequence Million reads, useful for TNSeq and normalizing by # of TAs hpgl_norm(): Wrapper for the many possible normalization schemes, standardizes them all into a DGEList

 ## ontology.R